 Liquidity risk is defined as the risk that the Company will not be able to settle or meet its obligations on time or at reasonable price.
 The Company's objective is to at all times maintain optimum levels of liquidity to meet its cash and liquidity requirements.
 The Company closely monitors its liquidity position and maintains adequate source of financing through the use of short term bank deposits, demand loans and cash credit facility.
 Processes and policies related to such risks are overseen by senior management.

 (i) Maturities of financial liabilities

-The table below provides details regarding the contractual maturities of significant financial liabilities:
+The table below provides details regarding the non-derivative financial liabilities have contractual undiscounted maturities as summarised below:

 Contractual maturities of financial liabilities: